DRA3V50/Python_Projects/README.md

 # Python Projects

-A collection of Python scripts and mini-projects focused on cybersecurity tasks, automation, and security testing.
+A collection of Python scripts and mini-projects focused on cybersecurity tasks, automation, security testing for practice playbooks.

 -----
 ## Warning